VUB-HYDR/2024_Pietroiusti_etal_ESD/README.md

 `lakevic-eea-analysis` contains the analysis scripts used in the attribution study.

-Scripts are divided into sections which correspond to the different sections of the analysis in the paper: 0 preprocessing, 1 analysis of observational precipitation data, 2 lake levels analysis and interpolation, 3 event definition, 4 evaluation of the WBM, 5 analysis of WB drivers, 6 GCM evaluation, 7 statistical fits for attribution and synthesis.
+Scripts are divided into sections which correspond to the different sections of the analysis in the paper:

+0. preprocessing
+1. analysis of observational precipitation data
+2. lake levels analysis and interpolation
+3. event definition
+4. evaluation of the WBM
+5. analysis of WB drivers
+6. GCM evaluation
+7. statistical fits for attribution and synthesis

 ## Data availability & sources